 Using metal with flower pots may not seem to be the perfect idea since metal can rust, but coating the metal with exterior-type or oil-based clear coating will solve that problem.
 To prevent the metal filigrees from rusting, I sprayed them with two coats of clear protective coat.

 Meanwhile, I started on the stenciling process.
-I prepared my stencil designs and cut the stencils on a re-positionable adhesive backed vinyl using my Silhouette, and I placed the stencils on the pots with the help of transfer tape.
+I prepared my stencil designs and cut the stencils on a re-positionable adhesive backed vinyl using my Cricut, and I placed the stencils on the pots with the help of transfer tape.